TheShankapotomus/RingPong/README.md

 ## Build and Test <a name="build"></a>

-After cloning the project down go into the base directory and create two subdirectories.
+After cloning the project, go into the base directory and create two subdirectories.
 ```bash
 cd ./RingPong
 mkdir bin obj

 ```

-Following this a simple ___make___ call should compile and drop the binary into the ./RingPong/bin folder
+Following this, a simple ___make___ call should compile and drop the binary into the _./RingPong/bin_ folder

 ```bash
 make #build the binary